-Accountable authorities of Commonwealth entities are required to notify their responsible Minister, as soon as practicable, of any significant issue that has affected the entity or any of its subsidiaries.
+Accountable authorities of Commonwealth entities are required to notify their responsible Minister, as soon as practicable, of any significant issue that has affected the entity or any of its subsidiaries under section 19 of the Public Governance, Performance and Accountability Act 2013 (PGPA Act).

-“Significant issues” notifiable to the responsible Minister include significant non-compliance with the finance law.
+“Significant issues” include instances of significant non-compliance with the finance law.

-The Finance Minister requires that accountable authorities also notify the Finance Minister of instances of significant non-compliance with the finance law reported to their responsible Minister.
+The Finance Minister requires that accountable authorities also notify the Finance Minister if significant issues reported to their responsible Minister also involve significant non-compliance with the finance law.

 To give effect to this requirement, accountable authorities must notify the Finance Minister of every instance of significant non-compliance with the finance law except where the significant non-compliance involves breaches of the general duties of officials and there is no connection to the management of public resources.

-Annual reports must include a statement of any non-compliance issues notified to the responsible Minister during the reporting period and an outline of the action taken to remedy the non-compliance.
+Annual reports must include a statement of any instances of significant non-compliance with the finance law notified to the responsible Minister during the reporting period and an outline of the action taken to remedy the non-compliance.
+Further guidance is available in RMG-135 Annual reports for non-corporate Commonwealth entities and RMG-136 Annual reports for corporate Commonwealth entities.

 What is finance law?